FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

   Given I have selected a conference on the Map
   And I am Logged In.
   When I tap the save conference button.
-  Then The app will save my conference
-  And I will be able to access it in the saved menu.
+  Then The app will save my conference in the cloud And I will be able to access it in the saved menu.
 ```